2010 Frequency Database for the

 The installation of our userlist.txt file is very easy.
 Click to enlarge!

-Now, using the "RTTY" mode, the pertinent entry in our USERLIST.TXT database will be perfectly displayed, while decoding and proceeding the results at the same time.
-See the example above where we also use the marker function to measure the exact centre of the digital data signal that is 8318.000 kHz here.
-Note that our frequency lists always refer to the centre frequency f0 as internationally agreed, and not to any offset - see chapter 3.1 in our bestseller Radio Data Code Manual.
+Note that our frequency lists always refer to the centre frequency f0 as internationally agreed, and not to any offset.
 Again, USB is the professional standard setting and there are no amateur "modes" such as "CW", "FAX", "RTTY" et al!

 This would be our favourite GUI, with the frequency scale in the main window - i.e. the most important parameter at all that is virtually illegible in the current GUI! - dramatically improved.